Attitude Adjustment

 • By observing what changes instead of what stays the same, you’re more likely to notice small, important movements.

-Succeeding requires admitting you were wrong:
+11. Succeeding requires admitting you had incorrect beliefs:

 • Common sense is the set of prejudices acquired by adulthood, so most of them are half-truths.